 What would happen if you took just one day’s worth of pills, or two?
 You might feel some relief but after stopping, the infection would come back stronger than ever.
 Thus, the caution to take the entire cycle.

 If only we had the wisdom to treat God’s word the same way.
-Instead, we’ve treat it like we do our favorite tweet stream.
-We look for one liners that we can pull out and apply to our wounds as a temporary dressing, a momentary relief.
+Instead, we look for one liners that we can pull out and apply to our wounds as a temporary dressing, a momentary relief.

 Last week, I was contacted by a friend who was suffering from anxiety.
 An acquaintance “prescribed” a particular psalm to her, to read daily in order to relieve this anxiety.
 Turns out this was actually a pastor who gave this advice and she was specifically told to read a certain psalm for 7 times a day for 7 days and all of her despair would disappear.
 She respected this person and esteemed them as a Christian and so committed to follow this advice.

 After doing this for several days and not seeing the promised results, she reached out to me in frustration, wondering if she was reading it wrong or not fully understanding the verse.
 Here is the problem: A believer had counseled her to open her Bible and read just a few verses out of the 30,000 contained therein, and then expect the full effect of the entire book in this one small action.
 Like taking a single dose of antibiotic and thinking it will work as well as a seven day course.
 And you know, that kind of advice and council is tragically commonplace in the world today.